arnaudguibbert/assignment-aikudata/README.md

 ### Environment setup

 Python package dependencies will be installed in an isolated conda environment, in addition a jupyter kernel will be created for jupyter notebook support.
 To do so, run the following make command from the repository root.
-Replace `<MANAGER>` by your package manager.
+Replace `<MANAGER>` by your package manager (`conda` or `micromamba`).

 ```
-make py-setup-env-dev MANAGER=conda
+make py-setup-env-dev MANAGER=<MANAGER>
 ```

 It creates an environment named `assaiku`, a kernel name `assaiku (Python 3.10)` and installs librairies.